How to Keep Cool at Disney

 Wear Light Colors

-This may seem like such a small thing.
-But after walking around Disney all day, you will be happy with all the relief you can get.
+This may seem like such a small thing, but after walking around Disney all day, you will be happy for all the relief you can get.

 Wear a Hat